xthasujal10-oss/fashion-retail-website/README.md

   (grotesk sans) for body text and UI chrome.
 - **Layout:** left-aligned, editorial-style sections; CSS Grid for the product grid and value/process blocks, Flexbox for the header and forms.
-- Product imagery is original flat SVG illustration (not stock photography), keeping the prototype dependency-free and fast to load.

 ## Photography sources